RgnDunes/ReRoute/README.md

 - All data is stored locally in your browser
 - No data is sent to any external servers
 - Optional sync uses Chrome's built-in sync service
+- No tracking or analytics

+## Troubleshooting

+### Rules Not Working

+- Ensure the rule is enabled (toggle switch is on)
+- Check that the pattern correctly matches the URL you're visiting
+- Verify that higher priority rules aren't overriding your rule
+- Try using the "Test" button with an example URL

+### Import/Export Issues

+- Ensure your JSON file follows the correct format
+- Check that all required fields are present in each rule

+## Development

+### Building from Source

+1. Clone the repository: `git clone https://github.com/yourusername/reroute.git`
+2. Install dependencies: `npm install`
+3. Generate icons: `npm run build`
+4. Load the extension in Chrome

+### Project Structure

+- `manifest.json`: Extension configuration
+- `background.js`: Core redirect functionality
+- `popup.html/js`: Quick access popup interface
+- `options.html/js`: Rule management interface
+- `css/`: Stylesheets for the UI
+- `icons/`: Extension icons

+## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.

+1. Fork the repository
+2. Create your feature branch: `git checkout -b feature/amazing-feature`
+3. Commit your changes: `git commit -m 'Add some amazing feature'`
+4. Push to the branch: `git push origin feature/amazing-feature`
+5. Open a Pull Request

 ## License

 MIT License

+## Acknowledgments

+- Inspired by the original Redirector extension
+- Thanks to all contributors and users